bahmutov/hydrate-app/README.md

 * `bottle.refill()` - call every time you want to take DOM snapshot.
 This snapshot will be rendered on the next page load.

+## Details

+You can find the current (if any) HTML snapshot in the localStorage under `bottle-` + ID key.
+If you want to erase the current snapshot, you can use `bottle.recycle()` method.

 ### Small print

 Author: Gleb Bahmutov &copy; 2015